Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 And then back up again out through your nose and lungs.
 Perhaps you don’t feel anything at all.
 That is fine, too.
 Just allow yourself to feel the sensation of not feeling anything.

 When you are ready, allow your feet to dissolve in your mind’s eye and move your attention up to your ankles, calves, knees, and thighs.
 Observe the sensations you are experiencing throughout your legs.
 Breathe into and breathe out of the legs.
 If your mind begins to wander during this exercise, gently notice this without judgment and bring your mind back to noticing the sensations in your legs.

 If you notice any discomfort, pain, or stiffness, don’t judge this.
 Just simply notice it.
 Observe how all sensations rise and fall, shift and change moment to moment.
 Notice how no sensation is permanent.
-Just observe and allow the sensations to be in the moment, just as they are.
+Just observe and allow the sensations to be in the moment as you progress through this mindful body scan, just as they are.
 Breathe into and out from the legs.

 Then on the next out-breath, allow the legs to dissolve in your mind.
 And move to the sensations in your lower back and pelvis.
 Softening and releasing as you breathe in and out.
 Slowly move your attention up to your mid-back and upper back.
 Become curious about the sensations here.
 You may become aware of sensations in the muscle, temperature, or points of contact with furniture or the bed.

 With each out-breath, you may let go of the tension you are carrying.
 And then very gently shift your focus to your stomach and all the internal organs here.
 Perhaps you notice the feeling of clothing, the process of digestion, or the belly rising or falling with each breath.
 If you notice opinions arising about these areas, gently let these go and return to noticing sensations.